exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 To discuss the planning of the upgrade to Exasol 8 and our dedicated service offerings, please reach out to our customer service team via service@exasol.com  They will assist you with the necessary steps, provide further guidance and service offerings.

 ### I have booked the platinum service, the cluster administration and/or cluster installation service.
-What does the separation of database software and operating system for me?
+What does the separation of database software and operating system mean for me?

 Due to the separation of the operating system and database software, the Exasol 8 services do not cover the management of the operating system anymore.
 Please get in touch with your account manager or our customer support via service@exasol.com for more details.

-### Which operating system shall I use
+### Which operating system shall I use?

 We recommend Ubuntu 22.04 LTS and Redhat Enterprise Linux RHEL 9.x

 ## Deployment-specific questions

-### Does Exasol Exasol 8 will become available in the Cloud marketplaces
+### Will Exasol 8 become available in the Cloud marketplaces?

 Yes, we will publish Exasol 8 in the cloud marketplaces at a later point in time.
 Our primary goal is to launch Exasol 8 first on all platforms.